-Issue for Decision

-The report detailed the anticipated balance on the collection fund as at 31 March 2015 from council tax and business rates collection.
+- 1.1 Issue for Decision - 1.1.1 This report details the anticipated balance on the collection fund as at 31 March 2015 from council tax and business rates collection.
 The distribution of balances to precepting authorities is an important part of their budget calculation and a decision at this time enables timely advice to those authorities.
-It also enables timely consideration in relation to the council's own budget strategy.
+It also enables timely consideration in relation to the council's own budget strategy. - 1.2 Recommendation of the Director of Regeneration and Communities - 1.2.1 That Cabinet agrees the council tax projection detailed in this report and as a result agree the distribution of the surplus set out in paragraph 1.4.5 as follows: